Custom package

 If you need to call a method which needs this chat, use get_input_chat() instead.

-get_input_chat()
+async get_input_chat()

 Returns input_chat, but will make an API call to find the input chat unless it’s already cached.

-input_chat
+property input_chat

 This InputPeer is the input version of the chat where the message was sent.
 Similarly to input_sender, this doesn’t have things like username or similar, but still useful in some cases.